-A perfectly healthy person may find it hard or even impossible to adjust to some of society’s values, and may need help to deal with the challenges that arise because they do not fit into society’s concept of what is normal.
+A perfectly healthy person may find it hard or even impossible to adjust to some of society’s values.
+They may need help to deal with the challenges that arise because they do not fit into society’s concept of what is normal.

 They may need help to function effectively in society whilst remaining true to themselves.